How the lead industry misled the public about its toxic problem for decades - NewsBreak

 Gerald Markowitz is a history professor at John Jay College of Criminal Justice and the City University of New York.
 He’s also an expert in occupational safety and health.

-As part of The Missouri Independent and NPR Midwest Newsroom’s collaborative investigation of high levels of lead in children in Iowa, Kansas, Missouri and Nebraska , Niara Savage interviewed Markowitz about the lead industry’s tactics and the lasting implications for public perception and policy.
+As part of The Missouri Independent and NPR Midwest Newsroom’s collaborative investigation of high levels of lead in children in Iowa, Kansas, Missouri and Nebraska, reporter Niara Savage interviewed Markowitz about the lead industry’s tactics and the lasting implications for public perception and policy.

 Savage : What is the Lead Industries Association and how did it control the flow of information to the public?